 What is a Passive Design?

-A ‘Passive Design’ is home design that takes advantage of the climate to maintain a comfortable temperature range in the home.
-These custom designs reduce or eliminate the need for auxiliary heating or cooling, which accounts for about 40% of energy use in the average Australian home.
+A ‘Passive Design’ is home designed and constructed to take advantage of the climate, maintaining a comfortable temperature range in the home all year round.
+These custom and clever designs reduce or eliminate the need for auxiliary heating or cooling, which accounts for about 40% of energy use in the average Australian home.

 I want to buy a home, What do I need to consider?